How do I know if my koi have parasites?

 Some of these microscopic parasites can kill your koi very fast and must be treated ASAP.
 If your pond water quality is perfect and you are having many deaths every day, I would consider treating for microscopic parasites ASAP.

-Microscopic Parasite Treatments: The Old and the New
+Microscopic Parasite (MP) Treatments: The Old and the New

 The Pros: It’s Cheap and a safe natural treatment